icub-tech-iit/cad-libraries/.github/ISSUE_TEMPLATE/Request_new_electrical_comp.md

 ### Checklist:
-- [ ] Added IIT-CODE
+- [ ] Added IIT-CODE.
 - [ ] Added assignees ( min.
 1 mechanical + min.
-1 Elettrical contact)
+1 Elettrical contact).
-- [ ] Added Link/datasheet/drawing or others information (or information into Wingst database compiled)
+- [ ] Added Link/datasheet/drawing or others information (or information into Wingst database compiled).
-- [ ] Added details about the PIN 1 and the orientation of the origin of the component (img/sketch/printscreen)
+- [ ] Added details about the PIN 1 and the orientation of the origin of the component (img/sketch/printscreen).
-- [ ] Added details about the PLUG connector (added datasheet, or Wingst code)
+- [ ] Added details about the PLUG connector (added datasheet, or Wingst code).
+- [ ] Converted the files with the [EDU-COM license](https://www.ptc.com/en/support/article/CS33072).